-There should be a clear division of responsibilities at the top of the company - the working of the Board and the executive responsibility of the company's business - which will ensure a balance of power and authority, such that no one individual represents a considerable concentration of power.
+There should be a clear division of responsibilities between the leadership of the Board and the executives responsible for managing of the company's business.
+No one individual should represent a considerable concentration of power.

-There is a clear division of responsibilities between the Chairman and the Chief Executive Officer to ensure that there is a balance of power, increased accountability and greater capacity of the Board for independent decision making.
-Tan Sri Cheng Heng Jem, the Executive Chairman, is responsible for, among others, the formulation of the Group's strategic directions and expansion plans and managing the Group's overall business development.
-As the Chairman of the Board, he is also responsible for leading the Board and facilitating its effectiveness and ensuring the Board Meetings are held as and when necessary.
-He also approves the agenda of each Board meeting in consultation with the Group Managing Director and the Chief Executive Officer.
+The Chairman and the Chief Executive Officer are separate persons and there is no family relationship between them.
+Tan Sri Cheng Heng Jem is the Executive Chairman and Mr Toh Peng Koon is the Chief Executive Officer.
+There is a clear division of responsibilities between the Chairman and the Chief Executive Officer to ensure that there is a balance of power, increased accountability and greater capacity of the Board for independent decision making

+The Chairman leads the Board in adhering to and maintaining a high standard of corporate governance with full support of the Directors and Management.
+He is responsible for, among others, the formulation of the Group's strategic directions and expansion plans and managing the Group's overall business development.
+As the Chairman of the Board, he approves the agenda of each Board meeting in consultation with the Chief Executive Officer and ensures material information is provided to the Board to facilitate good decision-making.
+He also promotes open dialogue and debate during Board meetings.
 The Chairman monitors communications and relations between the Company and its shareholders, between the Board and the Management and between independent and non-independent Directors, in order to facilitate and encourage constructive relations and dialogue among them.

-Mr Toh Peng Koon, the Chief Executive Officer, is responsible for the expansion of the Group's retail business and the day-to-day operations of the Group.
+Mr Toh Peng Koon, the Chief Executive Officer, is responsible for the expansion of the Group's retail business and assumes the executive responsibility for the day-to-day management of the Group.

 The Board has appointed Gen (R) Tan Sri Dato' Seri Mohd.
 Zahidi bin Haji Zainuddin to act as the lead independent Director.
 Shareholders with concerns may contact him directly, when contact through the normal channels via the Chairman, Executive Directors and Chief Financial Officer has failed to provide satisfactory resolution or when such contact is inappropriate.
+As the lead independent Director, he leads and encourages dialogue between independent Directors without the presence of the other Directors and provides feedback to the Chairman after such meetings.